-The Art Department has clearly stated program-level expected student outcomes.
+The Art and Design Department has clearly stated program-level expected student outcomes.

 Art Education Program Outcomes (per NCATE)

 - Demonstration of scholarship as evidenced by application of research-based subject matter content in lesson planning, instructional materials design, and curriculum development, and the ability to critically assess and refine these materials based on the learning outcomes of these materials.

 - Demonstration of attitudes and dispositions appropriate to the profession of teaching as evidenced by professional integrity and commitment to teaching, collegial communication, and interactions with students.

 - Demonstration of leadership as evidenced by participation in extra-curricular activities, student mentoring, and community service.

 - General familiarity with the monuments and characteristics of major art periods of the past and present;

 - Deep understanding of a variety of cultures and/or periods in the history of art;

 - Some acquaintance with art theory and criticism;